Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Strength of 13 or higher.

-You have trained to make your wings stronger and more powerful, granting you the following benefit.
+You have trained to make your wings stronger and more powerful.

-You can wear medium or heavy armor and still use your fly speed, but your fly speed is reduced to 30ft while wearing this kind of armor.
+* You can wear medium or heavy armor and still use your fly speed, but your fly speed is reduced to 30ft while wearing this kind of armor.

 ### Hawk's Eye

 **Prerequisite:** Level 6.

 You have adopted your bird features to improve your vision, granting you the following benefits:

-You have advantage on Wisdom (Perception) checks that rely on sight.
+* You have advantage on Wisdom (Perception) checks that rely on sight.
-In conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 2 feet across.
+* In conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 2 feet across.

 ### Flyby

 **Prerequisite:** Level 12, Dexterity of 15 or higher.

 You can swoop down quickly and strike with deadly precision, granting you the following benefits:

-You don't provoke opportunity attacks when you fly out of an enemy's reach.
+* You don't provoke opportunity attacks when you fly out of an enemy's reach.
-When you use the Dash action on your turn while flying, you can make a single melee attack against one target, which is in your flying path.
+* When you use the Dash action on your turn while flying, you can make a single melee attack against one target, which is in your flying path.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Aasimar